Dollond (crater)

 About 50 kilometers to the northeast of this crater was the landing site of the Apollo 16 mission, the next-to-last of the Apollo expeditions to the Moon.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Dollond.

-The following craters have been renamed by the IAU.
+The following crater has been renamed by the IAU.